hunyadi/md2conf/sample/example.md

 amet metus convallis elementum.
 Cras sagittis justo ac venenatis pulvinar.
 Integer est massa, blandit vel nulla at, dignissim finibus dui.

+## Admonitions

+!!! info
+    This is an information panel.

+!!! info "Optional explicit title"
+    This is an information panel with an explicit title.

+    This is the second paragraph.

+!!! tip "Tip of the day"
+    This is a structured macro panel showing a tip.

+!!! note "A note"
+    This is a structured macro panel showing a note.

+!!! warning "A warning message"
+    This is a structured macro panel showing a warning.

 ## UTF-8 characters

 UTF-8 characters outside of the ASCII range are also supported: e.g. árvíztűrő tükörfúrógép.